erilyth/Notes/README.md

 # Notes
-Notes for all my BTech Comp Sci courses till date
+Notes for all the courses I have taken till date.